iamshishirgaire/IOE-Syllabus-Data/faculties/mechanical/7sem/environment_and_pollution_control.md

-## ENVIRONMENT AND POLLUTION CONTROL

-**Course Objectives**

-1. At the end of the course, the student will be able to understand:
-2. Sources, nature, and health effects of air pollutants and basic control strategies and equipment,
-3. Fundamentals of water pollution,
-4. Nature of sound and quantification, noise control strategies,
-5. Metrological aspects of air pollution,
-6. Solid waste, and basic strategies for proper handling of solid waste.

-**Course Outline**

 1. **Air pollution (8 hours)**
    * Introduction to the different aspects of air pollution
    * Sources and effects of particulate and gaseous air pollutants